warrior-cultures-and-training

 The 20-Mile March Standard

 The most iconic physical test was the forced march.
 Legionaries had to complete a march of 20 miles in five hours while carrying full kit.
 This was not a one-time test but a routine drill.
+Training often included a "march in full kit" (ambulatum) that covered 25 miles or more.
 Any soldier who consistently fell behind or collapsed was considered unfit.
 The march also served as a mental endurance test, because the soldiers had to maintain formation and remain alert despite fatigue.
+The standard was so rigorous that even elite modern infantry units would find it challenging.

 Combat Fitness and Agility